oslabs-beta/Dockular/README.md

 2. Navigate to "Add Extensions" in the left toolbar and click.
 3. Search "Dockular" then click install.

-## The Vision
-Dockular is an open source product developed to combat the resource usage challenges of working with Docker.
-Our application is a docker desktop extension that current provides two main features; Metrics and Prune.

-Metric provides container CPU/RAM monitoring allowing users to montior individual container CPU and RAM usage.
-As needed the user can then set hard usage limits for each container.

-Prune provides granular Control of image pruning and is accomplished by grouping images into categories such as "Dangling Images", "UnUsed Containers", and "Build Cache".
-The user can then select as many, or as little, individual images or entire categories to prune at the same time.

 ## Open Source Information